 Medina EC hires qualified contractors to trim and remove any vegetation close to the cooperative’s power lines.
 Hand cutting and mechanical clearing of trees & brush is used to do this work as well as herbicides to control and limit regrowth of cleared vegetation.
 Any dead, weak, leaning or dangerous trees tall enough to strike the wires or poles when falling are also removed.
 This helps reduce the number and duration of power outages.
 All rights-of-way clearing is monitored by a certified arborist to ensure all pruning is done to standards approved by MEC’s board.

-Work is scheduled for 2021 and is taking place primarily in Medina County.
+Work is scheduled for 2022.
 In most cases, members are notified by emails and phone calls before work occurs in areas near their location.
 Contractors and crews clear on an as-needed basis during the course of other work and outages.

 ROW Work Locations